Ilchester

-Ilchester is alternatively called Ivelchester (after the River Ivel) and the electoral ward of South Somerset District Council is named Ivelchester.
+Ilchester is alternatively called Ivelchester (after the River Ivel) and previously an electoral ward of South Somerset District Council was named Ivelchester.

 Geography

 The parish, which includes the hamlet of Ilchester Mead, the former village of Sock Dennis or Stock-Dennis, and the old parish of Northover, has a population of 2,153.
 Sock Dennis lies on the Monarch's Way long-distance footpath.

 The A303 road once passed through the village but now runs via a dual carriageway bypass just to the west.

 The village of Yeovilton lies 1+1/2 mi to the east of Ilchester.
 RNAS Yeovilton continues to be a notable Royal Naval Air Station.

 History

 Roman times

 In the Roman period, the place was named Lindinis and was the site of a fort and then a town on the Fosse Way.
 Finds from a large 4th-century cemetery at Northover House suggest Christian worship.
 It eventually served as one of two regional capitals for the Durotriges tribe.